smilevideo/cryptopals/README.md

 Each solution file is self-contained; i.e. it doesn't import code from other files

 ## Current Progress:
-finished up to set 1, challenge 5
+Finished up to set 1, challenge 5

 ## References:
 The challenges are found here: https://cryptopals.com/